Nocturnal Nibblers: Slugs

 5. Natural Predators and Beneficial Organisms: Encouraging natural predators like ground beetles, frogs, toads, and birds can help keep slug populations in check.
 Additionally, introducing beneficial nematodes or predatory snails can be an effective biological control method.

-6. Physical Barriers and Traps: Creating physical barriers, such as copper tape or diatomaceous earth, around vulnerable plants can deter slugs.
+6. Physical Barriers and Traps: Creating physical barriers, such as copper tape or diatomaceous earth, around vulnerable plants can deter them.
 Beer traps, consisting of shallow containers filled with beer, can be placed in the garden to attract and drown slugs.

 7. Natural Deterrents: Certain plants and materials are known to repel slugs.
 For example, copper barriers emit a mild electric charge that slugs find unpleasant.
 Additionally, plants like lavender, rosemary, and mint are often avoided by slugs due to their strong scent.